pyros-dev/Pitch/PITCHME.md

 -----------------------

 - ROS wants use to `source setup.bash`
-- But that changes the environment a lot
+- But that changes the current environment (how ?)
 - Including PYTHONPATH
 - => breaks vitualenvs
 - => changes import behavior